ryanepshortt/personal-site/README.md

-# Personal Site to highlight projects that I have worked on over the past years
+# Personal Site to highlight projects that I have worked on

 # Getting Started with Create React App